 Voicemail: (206) 490-1121

 P.O.
 Box 25529

 Seattle, WA 98165-1029

 Rehearsals happen weekly and are free and open to the public.
 Minimum age to join as a dancer is 15 and no prior dance experience is required.
 During classes instructors teach dancers of varying ability the dance steps and choreography to songs from many regions of Mexico.
-Rehearsals are in the Seattle Center's Armory Building, 4th floor on Friday evenings from 7-10pm.
+Rehearsals are in the Seattle Center's Armory Building, 4th floor on Friday evenings from 7-10pm and on Sundays from 9am-Noon.
 Look at the schedule on the wall in front of the elevator for room assignment.
+We have added a rehearsal on Monday evenings from 8:30-10pm at High Style Dance in the eXit SPACE building in Greenlake (414 NE 72nd St, Seattle 98115).
 You need folklorico boots or shoes to dance and we give you information on purchasing these.